russholio/knockup/README.md

 Knockup gives you a simple API for managing and relating JavaScript objects and handing them off to Knockout to use.

-Knockout is awesome.
-What it is designed to do, it does almost flawlessly.
-However, I've found that no matter what, I've yearned for some form of object management and automated observers.
-Thus, Knockup was born.

 Overview
 --------